President & CEO: Laura Ospina-Knight

 Prior to joining United Way, Rosanna worked at a nonprofit organization in New York City focused on senior services, where her primary responsibilities included grant management and financial oversight.
 Her extensive experience in handling grants has equipped her with a keen eye for detail and a deep understanding of nonprofit funding mechanisms.

-Rosanna holds a Bachelor’s degree in accounting from Berkeley College, where she developed a strong foundation in financial management and organizational skills.
+Rosanna holds a bachelor's degree in accounting from Berkeley College, where she developed a strong foundation in financial management and organizational skills.
 Passionate about making a positive impact, Rosanna is committed to supporting the financial health and sustainability of United Way of Pasco County.
+She is passionate about her family, cooking, and F.R.I.E.N.D.s!
+She will be getting married this Spring.

 RosannaM@unitedwaypasco.org